emqx/neuron-docs/en_US/introduction.md

 ## Multi-source Aggregation

 Neuron can simultaneously make 1000 or above connections to various industrial devices.
 All data from various sources would be collected concurrently and forwarded to a designated MQTT message broker based on user-specified configuration.
-That streamlines the IIoT platform or industrial applications such as MES and SCADA, acquiring those data from various sources by providing a single point of entry to all information, just like the idea of unified namespace architecture.
+That streamlines the IIoT platform or industrial applications acquiring those data from various sources by providing a single point of entry to all information via broker, just like the idea of unified namespace architecture.

 ## Streaming Process Engine